return42/sphkerneldoc/linux_src_doc/drivers/dma-buf/dma-fence_c.rst

 Signal completion for software callbacks on a fence, this will unblock
 \ :c:func:`dma_fence_wait`\  calls and run all the callbacks added with
 \ :c:func:`dma_fence_add_callback`\ .
-Can be called multiple times, but since a fence can only go from unsignaled to signaled state, it will only be effective the first time.
+Can be called multiple times, but since a fence can only go from the unsignaled to the signaled state and not back, it will only be effective the first time.

+Returns 0 on success and a negative error value when \ ``fence``\  has been signalled already.

 .. _`dma_fence_wait_timeout`: